Security

 ```

-### 4. Create Query Definition
+### 4. Create query definition

 Use the appropriate pattern (privilege escalation or network exposure) with:

-- **id**: Auto-generated as `{provider}-{kebab-case-description}`
+- **id**: `{provider}-{kebab-case-description}`

 - **provider**: Provider identifier (aws, azure, gcp, kubernetes, github)